FinYang/yangzhuoranyang.com/content/software/_index.md

 The R packages/Shiny apps I've contributed.
 All of them are on GitHub and some of them are on CRAN.

-## Shiny app
+## Regression Estimation

-* [LazyBib](https://finyang.shinyapps.io/lazybib/): Provides a simple interface to process .bib file, replacing repetitive manual works such as deleting certain fields for all entries, change to abbreviated journal names, etc. [[GitHub](https://github.com/FinYang/LazyBib)]
+* [RRRR](https://pkg.yangzhuoranyang.com/RRRR): Methods for estimating online robust reduced-rank regression. [[CRAN](https://CRAN.R-project.org/package=RRRR)]

 ## Non-parametric estimation

-* [ycevo](https://github.com/FinYang/ycevo): Provides a range of functions to facilitate the non-parametric estimation of the discount rate, and yield curve, of CRSP Bond Data.
+* [ycevo](https://github.com/bonsook/ycevo): Provides a range of functions to facilitate the non-parametric estimation of the discount rate, and yield curve, of CRSP Bond Data.
 (CRAN coming soon)

 ## Time series analysis packages
 * [tsfeatures](https://pkg.robjhyndman.com/tsfeatures/): Time Series Feature Extraction. [[CRAN](https://cloud.r-project.org/package=tsfeatures)]